Navigator Hardware Setup

 The Navigator is an add on board for the Raspberry Pi 4 that enables autonomous vehicles running ArduPilot and BlueOS.
 The board is equipped with a suite of sensors to enable autonomous vehicle control with the Raspberry Pi 4 including digital accelerometer, gyroscope, dual magnetometers, ADC and pressure sensor.
 It also includes a rich set of connectors for connecting all of your vehicle’s hardware like servos, motor controllers, sonar, GPS and other sensor peripherals.

-The Navigator is used on the BlueROV2 in conjunction with BlueOS software, but it can also be used for a wide range of robotics applications such as ROVs, USVs, drones, ground vehicles, and just about anything that moves!
+The Navigator is used on the BlueROV2 and BlueBoat in conjunction with BlueOS software, but it can also be used for a wide range of robotics applications such as ROVs, USVs, drones, ground vehicles, and just about anything that moves!

 This guide will go over assembling the Navigator kit and the hardware setup.
 Along with the information in this guide, be sure to visit the ArduPilot documentation for in depth information for the type of vehicle you are building.